Adopt a Plugin

 How can I mark a plugin for adoption?

 Before marking a plugin for adoption, we recommend to announce the incoming change in the Jenkins Developer Mailing list or in other appropriate channels.
-It may help you to find new maintainers and, ideally, to establish a transition and knowledge transfer process.
+It may help you find new maintainers and, ideally, to establish a transition and knowledge transfer process.

 1. Add the adopt-this-plugin label to the plugin.
 It can be done in 2 ways: